insideout10/wordlift-docs/docs/faq.rst

 Is there a free trial?
 _____________

-No. We do not offer a *free trial* but your monthly subscription comes with a **14-day 100% money back guarantee**.
-If after two weeks you are not happy with WordLift, `contact us <mailto:support@wordlift.io>`_ and we will refund you right away, no questions asked.
+Yes!
+All of our subscriptions come with a **14-day free trial**.
+If after two weeks you are not happy with WordLift, `contact us <mailto:support@wordlift.io>`_ and we will cancel your subscription, no questions asked.
-We do offer **free additional months** though, with the purchase of our 6-month or 12-month packages. `Check it out <https://wordlift.io/#plan-and-price>`_
+In addition, with the purchase of our 6-month or 12-month packages, we offer free additional months. `Check it out <https://wordlift.io/pricing>`_!

 Who owns the structured metadata created with WordLift?
 _____________